zeolearn/nodejs-text-tutorial/module8.md

 The above is a `package.json` of `express` module.

-If not using a specific flag such as -s or --dev and installing a module with command `npm install express` will install the module in `node_modules` folder locally but the `package.json` that keep records of every dependency we are using in a project will not be updated with our addition.
-Thus, the package will be development specific, will not be installed in runtimme environment.
+If not using a specific flag such as -s or --dev and installing a module with the command `npm install express` will install the module in `node_modules` folder locally but the `package.json` that keep records of every dependency we are using in a project will not be updated with our addition.
+Thus, the package will be a development specific, will not be installed in runtime environment.
 Make sure, you always use a proper flag and keep `package.json` file updated.

 ## Packages of Interest